ee08b397/spark-on-spray/README.md

 The spark engine on top of Hadoop is useful and extremely powerful.

-But what if - to save on overhead - we want to create a specialized interactive SparkContext that is adopted to a specific Big Data analysis?
+...
+But what if - to save on overhead - we want to create an interactive `SparkContext` that is designed for a specific Big Data workload?

- The code presented in this example shows a crude Proof of Concept of a Http Service that can control a SparkContext A modern UI can be built on top of the Http interface to control a long running SparkContext, enabling:
+ The code presented in this example shows a crude Proof-of-Concept of a Http service that can control a `SparkContext`.

+ A modern UI can hthen be built on top of the Http interface to control a long running SparkContext, enabling:

- - Rapid access to the SparkContext and partially processed DAGs
+ - Rapid access to the SparkContext and partially processed DAGs & cached `RDD`s or `DataFrame`s
  - Interactive SparkSQL queries
  - Partial reruns of Spark jobs given partially updated inputs